rakesh-kumar-22/RAG-assignment/README.md

 - **Streamlit UI** - Interactive web interface for expense tracking
 - **Monthly Charts** - Visualize spending patterns per month
 - **Memory Feature** - View your last question with "Show my last question"

+## Demo

+A recorded demonstration of the application is available in the `demo/` folder.